-We asked Pest Management Professional’s columnists and editorial board members to share advice for owners and technicians who are working during the coronavirus (COVID-19) pandemic.
+We asked Pest Management Professional’s columnists and editorial advisory board members to share advice for owners and technicians who are working during the coronavirus (COVID-19) pandemic.
 Here are some of their responses — including a few extra that didn’t make it into our April 2020 print edition.
 Please share your advice in the comments below or send your comments to firstname.lastname@example.org.

 PMP’s Regular Contributors

 Judy Black, BCE: Stay updated on the current situation and be prepared to be agile in your responses.
 What might be safe for your employees and clients could be too risky by the next day.